rocketlabdelta/rocketlabdelta.com/about.md

 Think about what you could to do mitigate the risk of that happening to you.

 I have also seen rockets fall to pieces under thrust.
-It's better to over-build and have it weigh a little more than for it to come apart and be hazardous to spectators.
+It's better to over-build and have it weigh a little more than for a rocket to break apart and be hazardous to spectators.

 ## Flying

-The bigger the rocket gets, the more complicated it is to fly.
-Rocketry is a very safe hobby and it stays that way because a lot of precautions are taken.
-So, to fly large rockets you need a large field and an FAA waiver.
+You need a big field and an FAA waiver to fly high-power rockets.
-This means that virtually all rockets from mid-power on up are flown at launches organized by a regional rocket club.
+Because of this, virtually all rockets from mid-power on up are flown at launches organized by a regional rocket club.
 Do some research and find where clubs are in your area.
-Because of the field size requirement launches are, as a rule, in a rural area so you'll probably have to drive for a while to get there.
+The field size requirements mean that launches are, as a rule, in a rural area so you'll probably have to drive for a while to get there.
-Both NAR and Tripoli have annual launches, NARAM and LDRS respectively, and they are defiantly worth the trip.
+Both NAR and Tripoli have annual launches, NARAM and LDRS respectively.
+They are defiantly worth the trip if you can make it.

 I like prepping my rockets in the field.
 This means: